ekremyalcin89/ekremyalcin89/README.md

 - 👋 Hi, I’m @ekremyalcin89
 - 👀 I’m interested in cars and codes
 - 🌱 I’m currently learning swift
-- 📫 How to reach me /in/iekremyalcin89/, ig: @chardonnaychico
+- 📫 How to reach me /in/iekremyalcin89/, @chardonnaychico, yalcinekrem89@gmail.com